Amerisleep vs. Brooklyn Bedding Mattress Reviews

 How Durable are Amerisleep Mattresses?

-A typical foam mattress may last six to eight years.
-Amerisleep’s high-quality, high-density foams give their mattresses excellent durability for a foam mattress.
+Foam mattress have a standard lifespan of about six to eight years.
+Amerisleep uses high-density foams that are made to last, which gives their models higher than average durability for mattresses of this type.
 Much of the durability extends from Bio-Core’s® high density and longevity, which is reflected in the 20-year warranty.
 The warranty includes replacement of the mattress for indentations over three-quarters of an inch, indicating what they expect of their products.
 They have a longer than average mattress life expectancy of well over eight years.